You must be a Broome County resident to use the landfill. No out of county waste is accepted. Proof of residency is required.

 Binghamton, NY 13905

 Tip fees are prorated by weight and material type.
-A complete listing of tip fees is listed in the Landfill User Guide.
+A complete listing of tip fees and materials accepted are listed in the Landfill User Guide

 Commercial customers must obtain a permit issued by the landfill.
 Permits are for one year (July 1-June 30) and are prorated on a per month basis for the remainder of the year.
 The application fee is $55 plus $30 per vehicle.